madara-alliance/madara/README.md

 </details>

-> ℹ️ **Info:** Deoxys currently supports latest [JSON-RPC specs](https://github.com/starkware-libs/starknet-specs) specs up to version v0.7.1
+> ℹ️ **Info:** Madara currently supports latest [JSON-RPC specs](https://github.com/starkware-libs/starknet-specs) specs up to version v0.7.1

 ### Example of Calling a JSON-RPC Method

-Here is an example of how to call a JSON-RPC method using Deoxys:
+Here is an example of how to call a JSON-RPC method using Madara:

 ```json
 {